How does a travel software integrate with third-party services?

 In summary, travel software integrates with third-party services through APIs and middleware to enhance functionality, streamline processes, and provide a seamless experience for users by accessing additional features and data from external systems.

-A travel reservation software (Customer Relationship Management) is a software system designed to help travel agencies manage interactions with customers, streamline operations, and improve customer service.
+A travel booking software (Customer Relationship Management) is a software system designed to help travel agencies manage interactions with customers, streamline operations, and improve customer service.
 It allows agencies to track client preferences, bookings, communication, and feedback, ensuring a personalized experience.

-By automating tasks such as follow-ups, appointments, and marketing campaigns, a travel reservation software enhances efficiency, boosts customer satisfac...
+By automating tasks such as follow-ups, appointments, and marketing campaigns, a travel booking software enhances efficiency, boosts customer satisfac...